Project Header Image

 Supporting the coexistence and conservation of Carpathian LargE CArnivores

-The Carpathians are home to large populations of lynx, wolfs and bears.
+The Carpathians are home to large populations of lynx, wolves and bears.
 In recent years, conflicts between large carnivores and humans have increased, but no one knows if this is due to growing populations because data are not collected in a harmonised way across borders.
 The LECA project introduces a consistent and efficient monitoring approach, which involves local stakeholders.
 It will result in up-to-date population information, coupled with effective conflict prevention measures.

 2,93m €